asfopoo/kafkaPubSub/README.md

 # kafkaPubSub
 pub sub model using kafka and docker

-run docker compose up to start the kafka instance
+first run the kafka instance

 in another terminal run node createTopic.js to create a topic